 FSC Springtails AIDGAP is an identification guide to all species of adult springtails (Collembola) in Britain and Ireland.

-Although the identification of springtails may seem daunting, with practice the characteristics of the larger and more common species will become familiar.
-Indeed a few species can be identified in the field with a hand lens.
-However springtail identification can be challenging, and is more suitable for experienced naturalists.
+At first the identification of springtails may seem daunting.
+But with practice the characteristics of the larger and more common species will become familiar.
+Indeed a few species can even be identified in the field with a hand lens.
 Some specimen preparation is generally necessary, followed by examination with a binocular microscope.
-A few species need to be mounted under a cover slip and examined at x1000 magnification with a compound microscope.
+Only a few species need to be mounted under a cover slip and examined at x1000 magnification with a compound microscope.
 The author has included detailed instructions.